Skip to content

 }

-For non-hosted modes, add the DB credentials (see /docs for the full field list per adapter).
+For non-hosted modes, add db_url / db_key (see /docs for the full field list per adapter).

 Response (trimmed)